aslakknutsen/nodejs-ex/README.md

 #### deploy ####

 Deployment happens automatically once the new application image is available.
+In fact, other people will keep this image handy, and re-paste it into a hipchat room any time it seems like there are new people who haven't seen it in a while.

 To monitor its status either watch the web console or execute `oc get pods` to see when the pod is up.
 Another helpful command is

         $ oc status